okl/engineering-careers/engineering-progression.md

 * Work effectively with technologies adjacent to the their application demonstrating holistic ownership and initiative
 * Provide design documentation for the scope of implementation with sufficient thoroughness that the implementation can be handed off to 1-2 other engineers.
 * Develop knowledge beyond core competency.
-* Proactively make use of software design patterns relevant to your area of focus
 * Navigate and become rapidly productive within unfamiliar code bases
 * Rapidly engage with new technologies due to deep, productive exposure several technological tool sets.
 * Undaunted when needing to work across multiple technologies.